GregoryConrad/unnested/README.md

 ## Features
 - 📦 Unnests widget trees in an easy, declarative way
-- 🤝 Effectively divides state management logic and stateless UI code
+- 🤲 Effectively divides state management logic and stateless UI code
 - 😌 Super simple: concept and initial prototype created in a single day!
+- 🤝 Works well with your choice of state management solution

 ## Getting Started